finos/rune-dsl/documentation/rosetta-modelling-component.md

 A *data type* describes a logical concept of the business domain being modelled - also sometimes referred to as an *entity*, *object* or *class*.
 It is specified through a set of *attributes* defining the granular elements composing that concept - also sometimes referred to as *fields*.

-By contrast with the basic types, those model-specific data types are often referred to as *complex types*.
+Those model-specific data types are often referred to as *complex types* by contrast with the basic types.

 #### Syntax

-A data type is defined by the keyword `type` as follows:
+A data type is defined using the keyword `type` and comprises:
+- name - Required.
+By convention, uses the *PascalCase* (starting with a capital letter, also referred to as the *upper* [CamelCase](https://en.wikipedia.org/wiki/Camel_case)).
+Type names must be unique across a [namespace](#namespace-component).
+All those requirements are enforced by syntax validation.
+- [description](#description) - Optional, recommended.
+A plain-text definition of the concept represented by the data type.
+All descriptions in the Rosetta DSL must be written as a string enclosed within angle brackets: `<"..">`.
+- [annotations](#annotation) - Optional.
+Meta-data components that apply to the data type.
+All annotations in the Rosetta DSL are enclosed within square brackets `[...]`.
+- attributes - Optional.

 ``` Haskell
 type <TypeName>: <"Description">